turboMaCk/nix-elm-tools/README.md

 ## Developement

 All contributions are welcome.
-If you want to add a tool available via npm add it to `packages.json` and genereta new files using script.
+If you want to add a tool available via npm, add it to `packages.json` and generete new nix files using `generate.sh`.

 ```
 $ ./generate.sh
 ```

-In order to make to expose the tool to users, edit the `default.nix` file and expose it.
+In order to make the tool exposed to the end user edit the `default.nix` file and add it to the set it defines.
-In case tool depends on `elmi-to-json` binary (usually installed) via npm with `binwrap` apply the patch (see `elm-test` as an example).
+Some tools depends on `elmi-to-json` binary (usually installed via npm with `binwrap`).
+`binwrap` installation is not compatible with nix out of the box.
+See `elm-test` as an example of how such package can be patched by expressions provided as part of this repository.

 ## Get More!